Azure/lza-oracle/README.md

 This repository contains code to install and configure Oracle databases on Azure VM for various scenarios in an automated fashion.
 The following scenarios are covered.

-- A single VM with an Oracle database installed on it, deployed through Terraform and Ansible.
+- A single VM with an Oracle database installed on it, deployed through Terraform and Ansible or Bicep and Ansible.
-- Two VMs in an Oracle Dataguard configuration, deployed through Terraform and Ansible.
+- Two VMs in an Oracle Dataguard configuration, deployed through Terraform and Ansible or Bicep and Ansible.

-> Note that the code for doing the above in Bicep/Ansible is currently under development.
-Code for deploying via GitHub Actions is also under development.
+The above infrastructures can be deployed using the sample Github action workflows provided in the repository.
+The workflows are designed to deploy the infrastructure and configure the Oracle database on the VMs.
+This is the recommended way to deploy the infrastructure and configure the Oracle database.
+Alternatively the infrastructure can be deployed using Azure CLI and the Oracle database can be configured using Ansible.

+Note that the code provided in this repository is for demonstration purposes only and should not be used in a production environment without thorough testing.

 ## Step-by-step Instructions